roberttwomey/dsc160-final/README.md

 (30 points)

-This section will contain links to documentation of your results.
-This can include figures, sound files, videos, bitmaps, as appropriate to your domain of analysis.
+This section should summarize your results and will embed links to documentation to significant outputs.
+This should document both process and show artistic results.
+This can include figures, sound files, videos, bitmaps, as appropriate to your generative art idea.
 Each result should include a brief textual description, and all should be listed below:

 - image files (`.jpg`, `.png` or whatever else is appropriate)
 - audio files (`.wav`, `.mp3`)